chinmaya2004-alt/my-project-demo/README.md

 # my-project-demo
-This is my firrst Git Repository
+This is my first Git Repository.
 Author-Chinmaya Biswal